joneslloyd/joneslloyd.github.io/index.md

 Hello!

 My name is Lloyd.
-I'm a computer scientist currently working as CTO at [Backlinko](https://backlinko.com).
+I'm a computer scientist.
+I work at [Backlinko](https://backlinko.com) as CTO, but this blog is personal and not associated with my job.

 I started studying machine learning toward the end of 2019.